d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

 {{< mermaid >}}
 flowchart LR
     A["txn-id: E14..
-    **F/F UPDATE PRICE ORACLE**
+    UPDATE PRICE ORACLE
-    _(enables liquidation)_"] -->
+    (enables liquidation)"] -->
     B["txn-id: JWS..
     backrun-id: E14..
+    sender: steve.algo
     **fee: 50A**
-    sender: steve.algo
     LIQUIDATE"] -->
     O["Some USDC Txn"] -->
-    M["_More txns..._"]
+    M["More txns..."]
 {{< /mermaid >}}

 When the block proposal timer elapses, the proposer assembles the block and broadcasts it for consensus consideration.

-## Intended effects
+## Intended Effects

-This is intended to monetize and democratize the backrun half of MEV.
-Building backrunning into the protocol would help bridge the sustainability gap without introducing the negative user experience side effects of frontrunning & sandwiching.
+This mechanism aims to **monetize and democratize** the backrun half of MEV.
+Building backrunning into the protocol could help bridge the sustainability gap without introducing the negative user experience side effects of frontrunning or sandwiching.

-By enabling preferential placement for arbitrage, liquidations and other backrunning activities, the winning condition in this market would now be paying the highest fee.
+By enabling preferential placement for arbitrage, liquidations, and other backrunning activities, the winning condition in this market becomes paying the highest fee.

-Liquidators would still need to act fast - make sure their backrun is propagated to the block proposer in time - but over that threshold, the highest-fee win condition should mean that this market's players will compete with each other to lower their profit margins, to the benefit of the block proposer and fee sink.
+Liquidators would still need to act quickly - ensuring their backrun reaches the proposer in time - but beyond that, the "highest-fee-wins” condition should push competitors to lower their profit margins, benefiting the proposer and the fee sink.

-- High value slots in blocks are now available to almost everyone
+* **High-value slots** in blocks become accessible to almost anyone

-    - Expectation: more liquidators and arbers
+  * Expectation: more liquidators and arbitragers
-- Win requirement: being “fast-enough” (reach proposer before the block is assembled)
+* **Win requirement:** be "fast enough” (reach the proposer before block assembly)

-    - Expectation: significantly lower bar to compete
+  * Expectation: significantly lower barrier to compete
-- Win condition: highest txn fee wins
+* **Win condition:** highest transaction fee wins

-    - Expectation: given enough competition, backrun txn fees in liquidations/arbitrage will tend towards the value of the liquidation/arb
+  * Expectation: given sufficient competition, backrun fees for liquidations/arbitrage will approach the value of the underlying opportunity
-    - Expectation: majority of profit from these activities redirected to block proposer and fee sink
+  * Expectation: majority of profit redirected to block proposers and the fee sink

+---

-## Why not a private fee market?
+## Why Not a Private Fee Market?

-This is a protocol-level recommendation because a private fee side-market would not be effective enough until it has majority uptake from noderunners.
-It  would also not be motivated to share profits with the fee sink.
+This is a protocol-level recommendation because a private side market would not be effective until it had significant uptake from node runners - and even then, it would have little incentive to share profits with the fee sink.

-The unpredictability of future block proposers works in favor of this being a protocol level mechanism: in a future where there are completing fee side markets, even if they have a significant market share between block proposers, we would still expect arbitragers and liquidators to use this protocol mechanism as well: They do not know if a side market participant will get to propose the next block, so to maximize their profits, they would participate in both the side market and the protocol backrun mechanism.
+The unpredictability of future block proposers also works in favor of a protocol-level mechanism.
+Even if competing fee side markets achieve significant market share, arbitragers and liquidators would still likely use the protocol mechanism as well.
+Since they cannot predict whether a side-market participant will propose the next block, they would participate in both markets to maximize their profits.

+---

-## Yes, but
+## Yes, But…

-The `backrun-id` rules as outlined so far are not the full picture, of course - there are several concerns to consider around performance, potential for abuse (DDOS), frontrunning possibilities etc.
+The `backrun-id` rules as outlined here are not the full picture - there are several concerns to address around performance, potential abuse (DDoS), and frontrunning.

-_Disclaimer: I am not a protocol dev, so I recommend picturing this section as drawn on a napkin with crayons._
+*Disclaimer: I am not a protocol developer - think of this section as drawn on a napkin with crayons.*

 ### Performance

-The current first-in, first-out approach to transaction ordering has the following performance benefit: pending/future transactions are evaluated as-received, and if they evaluate successfully, their ledger state transitions are kept until the transaction is either confirmed (included in a block) or expired (last-valid has elapsed without block inclusion.)
+The current FIFO approach has a performance benefit: pending transactions are evaluated as they are received, and if they evaluate successfully, their ledger state transitions are cached until the transaction is either confirmed (included in a block) or expired (if `last-valid` elapses without inclusion).

-Re-ordering transactions after first evaluation will require additional computation.
-Inserting a backrun transaction before already-evaluated transactions may require the latter to be re-evaluated.
+Reordering transactions after initial evaluation would require additional computation.
+Inserting a backrun transaction before already-evaluated ones may require those later transactions to be re-evaluated.

-A silver lining here is that only a small percentage of transactions should require re-evaluation, and it should be fairly cheap to figure out which ones do, because:
+The silver lining is that only a small percentage of transactions should require re-evaluation, and it should be relatively cheap to determine which ones do, because:

-> Transactions have implicit and explicit [references](https://dev.algorand.co/concepts/smart-contracts/resource-usage/#different-ways-to-provide-references) to the resources they are allowed to "touch" (read, write, interact with.)
+> Transactions have implicit and explicit [references](https://dev.algorand.co/concepts/smart-contracts/resource-usage/#different-ways-to-provide-references) to the resources they are allowed to "touch” (read, write, interact with).

-Having already been evaluated once, a list of such references could be kept to verify whether this re-evaluation would be necessary or not - i.e. any transactions after the backrun that have overlapping references with the backrun transaction would require re-evaluation to ensure that the backrun's state transitions does not make them fail.
-It would also make sense that this recalculation happens once, at assembly time.
+Having already been evaluated once, a list of these references could be cached.
+Any transactions after the backrun that have overlapping references would require re-evaluation to ensure the backrun’s state transitions don’t cause them to fail.
+It would make sense for this recalculation to occur once, at block assembly time.

-### Potential for abuse & DDOS
+### Potential for Abuse & DDoS

-Under the current state of affairs, relaying nodes will only propagate transactions that have successfully evaluated against the current ledger state.
-As a side-effect, most of these propagated transactions will end up being included in blocks, and pay their fees.
+Currently, relaying nodes only propagate transactions that successfully evaluate against the current ledger state.
+As a side effect, most propagated transactions end up being included in blocks and paying their fees.

-The winner-takes-all aspect of the backrun proposal now introduces scenarios where transactions are propagated which will not end up paying anything (because a higher backrun will execute instead.)
+The winner-takes-all nature of the backrun proposal introduces a scenario where many propagated transactions may never execute - and thus never pay fees - because a higher-fee backrun wins.

-We could add some optimizations for validity and necessity of propagation:
+We could add propagation optimizations:

-- Relaying nodes should only propagate <u>valid</u> and <u>winning</u> `backrun-id` transactions
+* Relaying nodes should only propagate <u>valid</u> and <u>winning</u> `backrun-id` transactions:

-    - valid: targeting a transaction in the mempool.
+  * **Valid:** targets a transaction in the mempool
-    - winning: with the highest fee between competing backrun transactions (so far.)
+  * **Winning:** currently has the highest fee among competing backruns

-However, the pay-once aspect still leaves this open for abuse: An adversary could flood multiple valid backruns with increasing fees, and the network would propagate each of them, as long as they adhere to the aforementioned rules.
-Imposing sender restrictions would not suffice to meaningfully protect either, as it is virtually free to perform this attack with sybils.
+However, the "pay-once” model still leaves this open to abuse: an adversary could flood the network with valid backruns with increasing fees, each of which would be propagated.
+Sender restrictions would not meaningfully help, as such an attack can be cheaply executed with Sybils.

-**It is likely that a system like this should require a minimum fee to be paid by backrunning transactions regardless of whether they were executed or not.** This would associate the same cost to propagate as any other transaction.
+**It’s likely that a system like this should require a minimum fee to be paid by backrunning transactions regardless of execution.** This would impose the same propagation cost as any other transaction.

-### Optimistic frontrun anyway
+### Optimistic Frontrunning

-During an friendly red-teaming of this concept, [nullun](https://x.com/nullun) pointed out that an unbounded backrun system could be used to execute a frontrun or sandwich.
+During a friendly red-teaming of this concept, [nullun](https://x.com/nullun) pointed out that an unbounded backrun system could still be used to execute a frontrun or sandwich.

-Someone attempting to frontrun could select an "early" transaction - the earliest they have seen that has not been included in a block yet - and attempt an optimistic frontrun of their target transaction by backrunning off the earlier transaction, hoping that the block proposer will also place it before the target transaction.
-The protocol backrun mechanism would then be used to execute the backrun part of the sandwich.
+A frontrunner could select an "early” transaction - the earliest they’ve seen that has not yet been included - and attempt an optimistic frontrun of their target transaction by backrunning from that earlier one.
+The backrun mechanism would then be used to execute the backrun portion of the sandwich.

-We may be able to mitigate this concern with a mutual exclusion restriction between backrun transactions in the same block:
+We could mitigate this by adding a **mutual exclusion restriction** between backrun transactions in the same block:

-- `backrun-id` transactions in the same block must not have overlapping account or application references.
+* `backrun-id` transactions in the same block must not have overlapping account or application references.

-This "isolation" of backruns would prevent multiple backrun transactions interacting with the same application (or account) co-existing in the same block, so optimistic frontrunning should not be possible.
+This "isolation” would prevent multiple backruns interacting with the same application or account from coexisting in a block, making optimistic frontrunning impossible.

-This would also introduce more complexity in the backrun transaction selection algorithm: now we are selecting for the subset of backrun transactions that yield the highest total fees, while also obeying the isolation restriction.
+This would, however, add complexity to the backrun transaction selection algorithm: the protocol would now need to select a subset of backrun transactions that maximizes total fees while respecting the isolation rule.

+---

 ## Afterword

-MEV is a dirty word, but it can also be a major fee revenue source for blockchains.
+MEV is a dirty word - but it can also be a major source of fee revenue for blockchains.

-This proposal is about threading the needle to capitalize on a subset of MEV that I believe is non-harmful, which is happening anyway by brute force.
+This proposal aims to **thread the needle**: to capitalize on a subset of MEV that I believe is non-harmful and is happening anyway, just via brute force today.

 Would you like to see this implemented on Algorand?
 Do you think it would work?
-Can you think of a way it would make your on-chain life any less pleasant?
-Eager to hear your thoughts [on X](https://x.com/d13_co) or [Discord](https://discord.gg/algorand).
+Can you think of ways it might make your on-chain experience worse?
+I’d love to hear your thoughts [on X](https://x.com/d13_co) or [on Discord](https://discord.gg/algorand).